fau-advanced-separations/CADET-Process/docs/source/user_guide/simulator.md

 ```

 Sometimes simulations can take a long time to finish.
-To limit their runtime, add a `timeout` argument with the maximum simulation time in seconds.
+To limit their runtime, set the `timeout` attribute of the simulator.

 ```
+process_simulator.timeout = 300
-simulation_results = process_simulator.simulate(process, timeout=300)
+simulation_results = process_simulator.simulate(process)
 ```

 (simulation_results_guide)=

 ## Simulation Results

 The {class}`~CADETProcess.simulationResults.SimulationResults` object contains the results of the simulation.
 This includes:

 - `exit_code`: Information about the solver termination.
 - `exit_message`: Additional information about the solver status.
 - `time_elapsed`: Execution time of simulation.